mschiffn/comp_ui_toolbox/README.md

 [downloads-url]: https://npmjs.org/package/ieee754

 Develop and
-evaluate computational image recovery methods for freely programmable ultrasound imaging systems with only a few lines of code.
+evaluate computational image formation methods for freely programmable ultrasound imaging systems with only a few lines of code.